LisaHusband/LisaHusband/README.md

 - 🤖 Passionate about AI/LLM (ChatGPT, Gemini) and automation
 - 🎯 Independent contractor delivering custom tools & websites

+### 🙋 About My Avatar & Username

+> My username `LisaHusband` and profile picture are a tribute to [**LISA**](https://www.tccandler.com/2021/12/14/the-100-most-beautiful-faces-of-2021/), a global icon and 2021's No.1 on TC Candler's “100 Most Beautiful Faces” list.
+> I'm not LGBTQ — I'm a straight guy who simply admires her talent, charisma, and beauty.
+> This name and image represent both my aesthetic appreciation and the kind of confident, creative presence I aspire to.
+> Every time I see this picture, it lifts my spirits, and despite any misunderstandings, I am unwilling to change it.
 ---

 ## 🧰 Tech Stack